 A study of basic English skills covering the essential elements of punctuation, usage, grammar, sentence structure, and reading comprehension.
-This course is required for all students scoring between 70 and 94 on the English Placement Test proficiency examination in English usage.
 A study of basic English skills covering the essential elements of punctuation, usage, grammar, sentence structure, and reading comprehension.
 This course is required for all students scoring between 70% and 79% on the English Placement Test.
-A student must either earn a grade of 'B-' or above in Basic English Skills III to proceed to English Composition I. (Credit for Basic English Skills III does not apply toward any degree offered by the college.)
+A student must earn a grade of 'B-' or above in Basic English Skills III to proceed to English Composition I. (Credit for Basic English Skills III does not apply toward any degree offered by the college.)